KOBUKOVUI/SSH_HoneyDrive/README.md

 **Step 2**: Weaponize.
 >We will use dictionary-attack method, so it means we must have a dictionary, right?
 >
-Fortunately, you can find a thousand of dictionary like this in the Internet just by googling insted of speending hours to write your own dictionary.
-In this scenario we will use rockyou dictionary which is a basic dictionary for a simple pentesting.
+Fortunately, you can find a thousand of dictionary like this in the Internet just by googling instead of speending hours to write your own dictionary.
+In this scenario, we will use rockyou dictionary which is a basic dictionary for a simple pentesting.
 You can get it [here](https://github.com/praetorian-inc/Hob0Rules/tree/master).
 Ortherwise, you can try my username and password dictionary which is in the [rs](rs) folder and see how long does it take to break your account. :)))

 ![rockyou](Pic/rockyou.png)

 **Step 3**: **__ATTACK!!!__**
 Let move to the fun part, **Hacking**.
-As i said before we will use `medusa` to launch the attack.
+As i said before, we will use `medusa` to launch the attack.
 However, there is a more advance way to do this, it's using `Hydra`.
-I leave it to you to find it yourself :wink:
+Go and find it yourself :wink:
 1. Get back to your terminal
 Use this command:
 ```